-So at the moment I am currently using a GoPro Hero 6, Hero 7 and the new GoPro Hero 8.
+So at the moment I am currently using a GoPro Hero 6, Hero 7 , Hero 8 and recently got my hands on the new GoPro Hero 9.

-They all serve different purposes – the Hero 6 I use primarily for photo (burst mode) and the Hero 7 and Hero 8 I use for video because of their insane video stability with Hypersmooth.
+They all serve different purposes – the Hero 6 I use primarily for photo (burst mode) and the Hero 7 , 8 and 9 I use for video because of their insane video stability with Hypersmooth.

 I also use a GDome dome (the ones that can create this epic split shots above and under the water) and have been for a few years now, I had a few issues with leaking in other brands before I used a GDome – but those have never leaked on me.